spatialos/gdk-for-unity/docs/modules/mobile/local-deploy.md

 1. Open your project in your Unity Editor.
 1. Select **SpatialOS** > **GDK Tools configuration** to open the configuration window.
-1. In the **Runtime IP for local deployment** field, enter your local machine's IP address.
+1. In the **Local runtime IP** field, enter your development machine's IP address.
 (You can find how to do this on the [Lifehacker website](https://lifehacker.com/5833108/how-to-find-your-local-and-external-ip-address).)
 1. Select **Save** and close the window.

 ## Start a local deployment